felipedfe/Projeto-TrybeWallet/README.md

 # Trybewallet
 ![Tela da aplicação](https://github.com/felipedfe/felipedfe.github.io/blob/main/imagens/05-trybewallet.jpg)

-## •Descrição
+## •Description
-Uma aplicação que simula uma carteira de gastos de viagem.
-Cada compra pode ter seu valor convertido para outra moeda utilizando o câmbio do momento em que ela é salva na carteira.
-Foi desenvolvida com React e Redux consumindo os dados da API de Cotações do *awesomeapi* (https://economia.awesomeapi.com.br/json/all)
+An application that simulates a able expense.
+Each purchased item can have its value converted into another currency using the exchange rate at the time it was saved in the table.
+It was developed with React and Redux consuming data from the Quotes API of *awesomeapi* (https://economia.awesomeapi.com.br/json/all)

-## •Tecnologias e bibliotecas
+## •Technologies and Libraries
 - Javascript
 - CSS
 - HTML
 - React
 - Redux

-## •Executando a aplicação
+## •How to run the application
-- Clone o repositório em sua máquina
+- Clone the repository on your machine
-- No terminal, instale as dependência da aplicação: ```npm install```
+- In the terminal, install the application's dependencies: `npm install`
-- Agora é só colocar a aplicação para rodar: ```npm start```
+- Now just put the application to run!: `npm start`